Back

 Family 25 €

 The open air museum does not sleep during the winter season.
-It acts in a slightly calmer rhythm, but it does not get boring.
-It is a place to enjoy fresh air and time with your family in the middle of a historic village.
-You can also use an opportunity to take a seat on one of the farms and talk with the mistress of the house.
+It operates in a slightly more peaceful rhythm, but is surely not dull.
+It is a good place to be when you enjoy fresh air in the middle of a historic village.
+You can also use an opportunity for which there is often no time in summer: to take a seat in one of the farms and talk with the mistress of the house about the life of the old days.

 During the winter season, the Estonian Open Air Museum is open from Tuesday to Sunday (on Mondays only for booked events and educational programmes).